FridayOrtiz/Friday811.github.io/_posts/2024-09-05-VULNBPF-CHAL-01.md

 ## Hints

-The following are copies of all the hints available on the box, if you'd prefer to try to solve it yourself.
+Here are all the hints available on the box, if you'd prefer to try to solve it yourself.
 You can scroll past the things to get to the step by step walkthrough.

 ### Hint 1